-Rule 7.3 Inactive Licensure Status and Continuing Education Yearly, all chiropractors holding an inactive licensure status shall submit to the executive secretary a certificate, certified by a state chiropractic board and a state chiropractic association, verifying his attendance of at least six (6) hours of instruction in the latest chiropractic developments within the scope of Mississippi chiropractic practice.
+Rule 7.3 Inactive Licensure Status and Continuing Education.
+Yearly, all chiropractors holding an inactive license shall submit to the executive secretary a certificate, certified by a state chiropractic board and a state chiropractic association, verifying his attendance of at least twelve (12) continuing education hours of which nine (9) hours of instruction in the latest chiropractic developments within the scope of Mississippi chiropractic practice and three (3) hours of instruction in the subject of risk management.
 Each continuing education course must be approved by the Board.
-Three (3) of the required six (6) hours shall be instruction in the subject of risk management.
-Of the six (6) hours of instruction, up to three (3) hours may be obtained from virtual attendance of an on-line course(s).
+Only live, in-person classroom continuing education is permitted.